taskcluster/taskcluster-client/README.md

 });
 ```

-This will be the supported way moving forward of pointing taskcluster at
-different instances of taskcluster.
 This can also be set by setting a
 `TASKCLUSTER_ROOT_URL` env var before importing taskcluster-client.
 You can also
 use global config options as below: